RedcatPhoenix2/rhino-deinst/README.md

 # Rhino DEUninst

-DEinst is a tool that easily uninstalls Desktop Environments.
+DEUninst is a tool that easily uninstalls Desktop Environments.

 ### Getting started
 Run `rhino-deuninst`.
 Use the up and down keys to navigate the list, press space to select/deselect DEs.
 Press enter to uninstall them.